The Horseman on the Roof: Filming locations

+Release

+The Horseman on the Roof was released on 20 September 1995 on 150 screens in France and opened at number one at the French box office with a gross of 21,717,010 French francs.

 Reception

 Critical response

 In his review in the Chicago Sun-Times, Roger Ebert gave the film three out of four stars, calling it "a rousing romantic epic about beautiful people having thrilling adventures in breathtaking landscapes."
 Ebert went on to write, "It's a grand entertainment, intelligently written, well-researched."

 In his review in The New York Times, Stephan Holden wrote, "The movie aspires to an epic grandeur that is at once sweepingly romantic and contemporary in the lightness of its touch.
 Although that goal proves elusive, the film will still leave you dazzled with its vision of a beautiful world cleft by disaster."

 In his review in Reel Views, James Berardinelli wrote, "This is a wonderful spectacle, and, with all the action and adventure, it's an undeniably enjoyable romp.
 Even those who typically shun France's more artistic fare will be entertained by this big-budget feature.
 Not counting the subtitles, it's the kind of thing that Hollywood would be proud of.
 There's nothing in this film that American audiences can't relate to."

 In his San Francisco Chronicle review, Peter Stack wrote, "The Horseman on the Roof is a lush, grandly designed film with an impossibly good-looking couple at its center.
 The romantic story is played out against some of France's most enchanting countryside."

 On the aggregate reviewer website Rotten Tomatoes, the film received a 63% positive rating from critics based on 19 reviews.